Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 West Lakes Shore has 19 active public transport stops, all of which are bus stops.
 These stops are served by 15 different routes that together facilitate 474 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 160 meters from the nearest stop.
-As a predominantly residential zone, most commuters travel outward.
-Cars remain the primary mode of transportation, used by 92% of residents.
-On average, there are 1.5 vehicles per dwelling.
+The area's transport accessibility is rated as excellent, with residents typically living within 160 meters of the nearest stop.
+As a predominantly residential area, most residents commute outward from West Lakes Shore.
+Car remains the primary mode of transportation, used by 92% of residents.
+On average, there are 1.5 vehicles per dwelling in the area.

 According to the 2021 Census, 14.8% of residents work from home, which may be partly due to COVID-19 conditions.
 The service frequency averages 67 trips per day across all routes, equating to approximately 24 weekly trips per individual stop.